lrnv/Copulas.jl/docs/src/getting_started.md

 cdf(C,u)
 ```

-One of the reasons that makes copulas so useful is discovered by Sklar [sklar1959](@cite) in 1959:
+One of the reasons that makes copulas so useful is the bijective map discovered by Sklar [sklar1959](@cite) in 1959:

 !!! theorem "Theorem (Sklar):"
     For every random vector $\bm X$, there exists a copula $C$ such that